metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `access_credentials` (Attributes List) Specifies a set of public keys to inject into the vm guest (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--access_credentials))
 - `affinity` (Attributes) If affinity is specifies, obey all the affinity rules (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--affinity))
+- `architecture` (String) Specifies the architecture of the vm guest you are attempting to run.
+Defaults to the compiled architecture of the KubeVirt components
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.
 Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--dns_config))
 - `dns_policy` (String) Set DNS policy for the pod.
 Defaults to 'ClusterFirst'.
 Valid values are 'ClusterFirstWithHostNet', 'ClusterFirst', 'Default' or 'None'.
 DNS parameters given in DNSConfig will be merged with the policy selected with DNSPolicy.
 To have DNS options set along with hostNetwork, you have to specify DNS policy explicitly to 'ClusterFirstWithHostNet'.
 - `eviction_strategy` (String) EvictionStrategy can be set to 'LiveMigrate' if the VirtualMachineInstance should be migrated instead of shut-off in case of a node drain.